What is HIPAA?

 | Back to top

-As an FCHP member, what do I need to know about HIPAA?
+As a Fallon Health member, what do I need to know about HIPAA?

-- provide a Notice of Privacy Practices to all members (the Notice is issued to all new members with their new member materials and is also available here: Notice of Privacy Practices - pdf, 33 KB).
+- provide a Notice of Privacy Practices to all members (the Notice is issued to all new members with their new member materials and is also available here: Notice of Privacy Practices - pdf).

 - make sure that every person or company who works with us protects member information as we do.